 The Mandate does not currently commit to invest more than 0% of its assets in sustainable investments with an environmental objective aligned with the EU Taxonomy, however, these investments may form part of the portfolio.
-The Investment Manager is not currently in a position to specify the exact proportion of the Mandate's underlying investments which take into account the EU criteria for environmentally sustainable economic activities.
-However, the position will be kept under review as the underlying rules are finalized and the availability of reliable data increases over time.

 Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy1?